Updated February 15, 2021 – A common fear amongst seniors is falling at home.

 - Install non slip flooring or convert existing flooring.
 You don’t have to install non slip flooring if you can’t afford it.
 There are several products available that can be used to make your existing floors less slippery.

 - Use alert devices.
-Whether you use a medical alert device or Alexa or any of the motion sensor products available these days – it’s important to use something just in case you do fall and need help.
+Whether you use a medical alert device or Alexa or personal alarm device or any of the motion sensor products available these days – it’s important to use something just in case you do fall and need help.
+Also, if you wear a hearing aid, you may want to try this one from Starkey which also detects falls.

-Although there is no 100% surefire way to prevent falling and still living your life – these tips can certainly help to minimize the risks that are so often associated with older adults falling in their homes.
+Although there is no 100% surefire way to prevent falling – these tips can certainly help to minimize the risks that are so often associated with older adults falling in their homes.